 Sometimes, headphones and monitors are named “studio” without them actually being compatible for studio usage.
 When you’re looking for studio headphones or monitors, there are two things that are important to look for.

-- You want as flat a frequency response as possible.
+Number one.
+You want as flat a frequency response as possible.
 If you’ve ever used the function bass boost on a pair of speakers or on your phone, you’ve changed the frequency response.
-Most consumer headphones and speakers come with uneven frequency responses, and bass and treble are boosted.
+Most consumer headphones and speakers come with uneven frequency responses, where bass and treble are boosted.

-However, you can use any headphones or speakers you like.
-The only thing to keep in mind is that you will want to try your music on other systems to make sure it sounds good.
-If it sounds good.
+However, in the end, you can use any headphones or speakers you like.
+The most important thing to keep in mind is that you will want to try your music on different systems to make sure it sounds good.
+If it sounds good on multiple speakers.
 It’s all good.

 - Samples can always be dragged and dropped into the DAW.